 Project Connect - The ODH Family Planning Program, SADVPP and the Ohio Domestic Violence Network (ODVN) collaborated on a pilot project addressing sexual and reproductive coercion with at-risk populations in family planning clinics and adolescent health settings.
 As a result, collaboration between shelters and clinics increased and the lessons learned helped in developing Ohio's Human Trafficking protocol for nurses and clinicians.

-Barbara Warner Workplace Domestic Violence Resources - On Wednesday, April 16, 2008, former Governor Ted Strickland signed an Executive Order creating a policy and training for roughly 60,000 state employees of cabinet agencies, boards and commissions on workplace domestic violence.
-Current Governor John R. Kasich continued this policy by signing an Executive Order on January 21, 2011.
+Barbara Warner Workplace Domestic Violence Resources - Governor Mike DeWine signed the current executive order implementing a policy and training for roughly 60,000 employees of cabinet agencies, boards and commissions on workplace domestic violence on January 31, 2019.
+This policy originated under former Governor Ted Strickland (2008) and continued under John R. Kasich (2011).

 Economic Issues - Money is a tool commonly used by the abuser to prevent victims from leaving a dangerous relationship.